msg-byu/getting-started/instructions/python_packages.md

     return x**2
 ```

-Here we have defined a subroutine that squares a given value.
+Here we have defined a function that squares a given value.
 The text
 inside of three quotes in this functions is
-[documentation](sphinx_documentation) which we go into in more detail
+[documentation](../README.md#your-first-code) which we go into in more
-later.
+detail later.

 Now that we have some code to test with we can install our package and
 insure that it functions properly.
 First we need to copy all our code